I applied in the previous round. Can I apply this year with the same project?

 What is date and time of deadline?

-The application portal on Submittable.com will close Saturday September 1 at 11:59pm PST.
-We highly recommend starting your upload no later than September 1 at 11pm PST to avoid technical difficutlies.
+The application portal on Submittable.com will close on a TBD date in October 2020.
+We will update this information closer to the open call.
+We highly recommend starting your upload no later than 11pm PST to avoid technical difficutlies.

 When will I be notified?